Global Meso-Erythritol Market Research Report 2020-2026

 Erythritol occurs widely in nature and has been found to occur naturally in several foods including wine, sake, beer, water melon, pear, grape and soy sauce.
 Evidence indicates that erythritol also exists endogenously in the tissues and body fluids of humans and animals.
 Erythritol is absorbed from the proximal intestine by passive diffusion in a manner similar to that of many low molecular weight organic molecules which do not have associated active transport systems, the rate of absorption being related to their molecular size; erythritol, a 4-carbon molecule, passes through the intestinal membranes at a faster rate than larger molecules such as mannitol or glucose.
 In diabetics, erythritol also has been shown to be rapidly absorbed and excreted unchanged in the urine.
 Following absorption, ingested erythritol is rapidly distributed throughout the body and has been reported to occur in hepatocytes, pancreatic cells, and vascular smooth muscle cells.
 Erythritol also has been reported to cross the human placenta and to pass slowly from the plasma into the brain and cerebrospinal fluid.

-This report contains market size and forecasts of Meso-Erythritol in India, including the following market information:
+This report contains market size and forecasts of Meso-Erythritol in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Meso-Erythritol manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Meso-Erythritol production and consumption in India
+This report also analyses and evaluates the COVID-19 impact on Meso-Erythritol production and consumption in Germany

 Total Market by Segment: